Hardik27/Topic-Modeling-for-Research-Articles/README.md

 Link: https://datahack.analyticsvidhya.com/contest/janatahack-independence-day-2020-ml-hackathon/

 ## Result
-Achieved an accuracy of ~83% on the test data of 9,000 records
+Achieved a micro F1 score of 0.837 on the test data of ~9,000 records